lqhuang/typed-settings/docs/guides.rst

     ... def cli(settings: Settings):
     ...     pass

-In a similar fashion, you can change the converter.
+In a similar fashion, you can use your own converter:

 .. code-block:: python